Khasir/toronto-city-council-clustering/README.md

 ## Ideas
 - Add search/dropdown by name
 - Click on point to go to their website
-- Move clusters to legend
+- Make legend easier to parse
 - View by time period (mayorship?)
 - Highlight by person (dropdown?)
 - Filter by agenda topic (policing etc) (hard?)
+- Add social icons